-10 Worst Dinner Habits That Are Ruining Your Night
+10 Worst Dinner Habits That Are Causing Weight Gain

 So in order to help you out, we've rounded up the worst dinner habits you most likely have that are just going to end up ruining your night.
 You put in all that work to stay on course throughout the day, you don't want to let some bad choices mess with your progress!
-And if you're trying to not only end your day right, but start if off the right way too, be sure to check out What Happens to Your Body When You Drink a Smoothie Every Day.
+And to make sure you're doing the best you can when you're cooking any meal, here are 21 Best Healthy Cooking Hacks of All Time.

 You're adding too much salt.

 Throwing in a pinch of salt might be a way to add some flavor and help get your pasta just right, but there is such thing as too much.
 If you get to the point that you need a lot of salt in order to up the flavor of your dish, you're headed down a dangerous road.
 See, you can end up gaining weight if you eat too much salt often, as researchers at Deakin University found that consuming excess salt can lead you to crave and eat more fatty foods overall.